Dirty Jobs

-Dirty Jobs is an American television series that originally aired on the Discovery Channel in which host Mike Rowe is shown performing difficult, strange, disgusting, or messy occupational duties alongside the job's current employees.
+Dirty Jobs is an American reality television series that originally aired on the Discovery Channel in which host Mike Rowe is shown performing difficult, strange, disgusting, or messy occupational duties alongside the job's current employees.
 The show, produced by Pilgrim Films & Television, premiered with three pilot episodes in November 2003.
 It returned as a series on July 26, 2005, running for eight seasons until September 12, 2012.
 The show's setting was refocused in Australia for the final season, called Dirty Jobs Down Under.
 A spinoff miniseries titled Dirty Jobs: Rowe'd Trip premiered on July 7, 2020.
-The original series returned on January 2, 2022.
+The original series returned on January 2, 2022 for two more seasons, concluding on February 2, 2023.

 There is also a European edition of the show hosted by former Manchester United and Denmark goalkeeper Peter Schmeichel.

 The series was nominated for five Primetime Emmys: 3 for Outstanding Reality Program, which Rowe was nominated for as a producer, and two for Cinematography.

 Format

 In each episode, a worker or team of workers takes on Rowe as a fully involved assistant for a typical work day, working hard to complete every task as best he can despite discomfort, hazards, or repulsive situations.
 The Dirty Jobs crew often gets just as dirty as Rowe does.

-Rowe engages in frequent self-deprecating humor, making what he calls "dirty jokes", but rarely makes more than the occasional playful jab at the workers, themselves.
+Rowe engages in frequent self-deprecating humor, making what he calls "dirty jokes", but rarely makes more than the occasional playful jab at the workers.
 Nearly every job is even more difficult than he had expected, and this often has him expressing admiration and respect for the workers' skills and their willingness to take on jobs that most people avoid.